marcopaspuel/image-data-registry-dvc/README.md

 poetry run dvc push
 ```

-Finally, Open a PR and merge.
+Finally, open a PR and merge.